Reg Evans

 Reginald Evans (27 March 1928 – 7 February 2009) was a British-born actor active in Australian radio, theatre, television and cinema from the 1960s, after having started his career in his native England.

-Biography
+Early life

-Evans started drama while in the Royal Air Force stationed near Oxford, England, after which he studied at the London Academy of Music and Dramatic Art, followed by work in repertory theatre.
+Evans started drama while in the Royal Air Force, stationed near Oxford, England.
+After leaving the RAF, he studied at the London Academy of Music and Dramatic Art, followed by work in repertory theatre.
 He toured Europe with the New Park Theatre Club and later became its artistic director.

 Evans immigrated to Australia in the 1960s and worked in commercial radio and toured with the theatre company the Young Elizabethan Players.